 Oaklands Emergency Funding is for those of you who have a temporary urgent issue or are experiencing a change in circumstances.
 This award is discretionary and will be based on an individual basis.

-If you are 16-18 years old and studying on one of our Sports or Land Based specialist courses, and need to move away from home in order to study, you can apply for our Residential Bursary.
+If you are 16-18 years old and studying on one of our Land Based specialist courses, and need to move away from home in order to study, you can apply for our Residential Bursary.

 At Oaklands we do our best to make learning affordable for you, therefore if you are struggling financially please discuss any of your queries or concerns about coming to college with our Student Advice Team.